yuvi-22/Personalised-Book-Recommendation-System/README.md

 8) taking the 'title', 'author', and 'Similarity Score' of the top 5 books
 9) printing the recommended books

-for the GUI , I used the tkinter library ( cause I dont know html , CSS, and javascript and i dont want to unless in the future , my job role requires me to , L me )
+for the GUI , I used the tkinter library ( cause I dont know html , CSS, and javascript and i dont want to learn also  unless , in the future , my job role requires me to , L me )